jorge07/hollywood/docs/concepts/cqrs.md

 });
 ```

-It will be then accesible in the kernel
+It will be then accessible in the kernel

 ```typescript
 const kernel = await KernelFactory();